symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

-The problem is that the Live component system doesn't know how to transform this object into something that can be sent to the frontend, called “dehydration”.
-If an entity has already been saved to the database, its “id” is sent to the frontend.
+The problem is that the Live component system doesn't know how to transform this object into something that can be sent to the frontend, called "dehydration".
+If an entity has already been saved to the database, its "id" is sent to the frontend.
 But if the entity hasn't been saved yet, that's not possible.

 The solution is to pass ``null`` into your component instead of a